 Research

-Book Project (in-progress)
+Book Projects (in-progress)

 Ottone, Nicholas.
 The Policy Influence of Non-Profit Service Providers in Local Politics.

 - Abstract: Non-profit service providers are central to the contemporary American welfare state.
 Since the push for privatization in the late twentieth century, local and state governments have contracted with and outsourced delivery of critical services to community-based non-profit organizations.
 In turn, non-profit service providers have become outsourced “street-level bureaucrats.”
 However, unlike bureaucracies, non-profits are private organizations, many of whom are politically active and seek to influence public policy.
 Work across the social sciences shows us that non-profit service providers can be politically active and influential, but it remains unclear where and how they are.
-In this book project, I argue that three key factors explain patterns of poltiical activity and policy influence: the concentation of specialized expertise, non-profit embeddedness in governmental policy networks, and interorganizational non-profit coordination.
+In this book project, I argue that three key factors explain patterns of political activity and policy influence: the concentration of specialized expertise, non-profit embeddedness in governmental policy networks, and interorganizational non-profit coordination.
 Further, I argue that the market-based structure of America’s delegated welfare state and the encouragement of public-private partnerships foster the kinds of political economies in which non-profit service providers can capture state processes and, contrary to the aims of privatization, ultimately decrease government efficiency.

 Working Papers